Exact gradient for general cost functions in variational quantum algorithms: Introduction

 \section{Introduction}

-Variational quantum algorithms (VQAs) have emerged as a leading approach for exploiting the computational capabilities of noisy intermediate-scale quantum (NISQ) devices \cite{Cerezo2021}.
-They employ a hybrid quantum-classical scheme in which a quantum processor prepares parameterized circuits and a classical optimizer updates the parameters to minimize a task-specific cost function.
-VQAs have found applications across diverse domains, including quantum chemistry through the variational quantum eigensolver (VQE) \cite{Peruzzo2014}, combinatorial optimization via the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantumapproximateoptimizationalgorithm,BLEKOS20241}, quantum machine learning \cite{Biamonte2017}, and variational quantum compilation (VQC) \cite{TuanHai_2024}.
+Variational quantum algorithms (VQAs) are a central approach for utilizing noisy intermediate-scale quantum (NISQ) devices \cite{Cerezo2021}.
+They use a hybrid quantum-classical workflow where a quantum processor prepares a parameterized circuit and a classical optimizer updates the parameters to minimize a chosen cost function.
+VQAs have been applied to several areas, including quantum chemistry via the variational quantum eigensolver (VQE) \cite{Peruzzo2014}, combinatorial optimization through the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantumapproximateoptimizationalgorithm,BLEKOS20241}, quantum machine learning \cite{Biamonte2017}, and variational quantum compilation (VQC) \cite{TuanHai_2024}.